 Dr Ruth Collins

 Urinary tract infections are common and may cause debilitating symptoms.
 Prompt investigation and treatment are required to avoid possible complications.
-We can organise an urgent out of hours telephone appointment to get your treatment and recovery started as soon as possible.

 At Collins Urology we aim to restore you urological health and minimise your risk of future symptoms.
 However, urinary infections are common, even in healthy women and symptoms can start very suddenly.
 Prompt treatment of a urinary infection minimises pain and suffering and reduces the risk of more serious acute and chronic complications.